wp-plugins/grand-media/readme.txt

 = Photobox module =
 * Updated Photobox module.
 Added option to set thumbs size, fixed problems with portrait images.

+= 1.3.6 =
+* Fixed galleries to work in force SSL mode
+* Added new option to Settings: Isolate Gmedia admin pages from other plugins to avoid conflicts
+* Updated Bootstrap to version 3.3.1

 = 1.3.5 =
 * Added ability to generate gallery shortcode from collections.
 Just choose term, then choose module with preset and click Insert.
 * Now you can show album, tag or category on fronted without creating gallery.